HybridFlow: Resource-Adaptive Subtask Routing for Efficient Edge-Cloud LLM Inference: HybridFlow Framework

 \paragraph{Router Training.} Supervision is derived by profiling subtasks on both edge and cloud models.
-The observed accuracy gain $\Delta q_i$ and normalized cost $c_i$ define the utility target $u_i$ via Def.~\ref{def:utility}.
+The observed accuracy gain $\Delta q_i$ and normalized cost $c_i$ define the utility target $u_i$ via Eq.~\eqref{equ:utility}.
 The router is trained with MSE:

-This amortizes offline profiling into a fast online decision.
+This amortizes offline profiling into a fast online decision and provides a strong warm-start.

-\paragraph{Adaptive Thresholding.} At inference time, the router compares the predicted utility with an adaptive threshold: